 48. How to eat healthy while traveling

 There are a lot of reasons that eating fish is better for you than other sources of animal protein.
 Seafood is generally lower in fat and the types of fat in fish are less saturated.
 They also contain essential fatty acids like Omega-3 fats.
 It's so simple, really, but this is probably the most powerful change that you can make in your diet.
-Much of the research on the benefits of fish stem from research on Inuit natives and their high consumption of salmon with a correspondingly low rate of heart disease.
-Over time we've come to understand that this is because they are eating fish that are high in monounsaturated fats, especially Omega 3 fats.
+Much of the research on the benefits of fish stem from early studies on Inuit natives and their high consumption of salmon and low rates of heart disease.
+Over time we've come to understand that this is because they are eating fish that are high in monounsaturated fats, especially Omega-3 fats.

-There's also evidence for fish being beneficial for many health problems, including osteoporosis and infections.
+There is evidence for fish being beneficial for many health problems, including osteoporosis and infections.
 There are even studies that show that fish has a major role in the prevention of cancers, including kidney, skin and colon cancers.
 (JAMA 2006;296:1371-1376)

-The old adage that "fish is brain food" is true, and many studies support this conclusion.
-One study reported that a single meal of fish per week reduced the normal age-related decline in intelligence by 10% to 13%.
+The old adage "fish is brain food" is true, and many studies support this conclusion.
+One reported that a single meal of fish per week reduced the normal age-related decline in intelligence by 10% to 13%.
 (JAMA Intern Med, 2015;175:1094-1103) This is the equivalent of being mentally three or four years younger.
 In another study, scientists looked at fish consumption as it relates to mental decline.
 Those who did not eat fish had a decline 4 times the rate of those eating fish twice a week or more.
 (JAMA 2010;303:250-257)

 Make eating fish part of your meal plans at least twice a week.